The tempered disk and the tempered cohomology: Tempered decomposition of the affine line over a field

 and

-In particular, $K_{\mathrm{temp},\infty}[t]$ is easily seen to be a bornological algebra over $K$.
-This algebra should be interpreted as the functions on the tempered disk at $\infty$ in $\mathbf{A}^1_K$.
-We remark that this objects technically live in $\CBornK$.
-So they give rise to objects in $\Ind^{m}(\BanK)$ via the dissection functor of Theorem \ref{compare ind and born}, that we will denote in the same way by abuse of notation.
+It is straightforward to check that $K_{\mathrm{temp},\infty}[t]$ is a bornological algebra over $K$.
+We interpret it as the algebra of functions on the tempered disk at $\infty$ in $\mathbf{A}^1_K$.
+Strictly speaking, the objects defined above live in $\CBornK$.
+Via the dissection functor of Theorem \ref{compare ind and born}, we can regard them as objects of $\Ind^m(\BanK)$, and we keep the same notation for them.